Sahel13/Project-Reports/README.md

-# Project-Reports
+# college_app_docs

-Repo to host reports and presentations of my various academic and research projects.
+Repository to host the necessary documents for college applications.